CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 To add a new environment variable to the project, follow these steps:

-1. **Define the Variable in `.env`**
+1. **Define the Variable in development `.env`**
-   - Open the `.env` file in the root directory (or create one if it doesn't exist).
+   - Open the `.env` file in the project root directory (or create one if it doesn't exist).
    - Add the new variable in the format `VARIABLE_NAME=value`.
    - Ensure the variable name is descriptive and uses uppercase letters with underscores.

 2. **Update `config.py`**
    - Open the `config.py` file.
-   - Add a new setup method in the `Settings` class to validate and load the variable.
+   - Add a new private setup method in the `Settings` class to validate and load the variable.
 For example:
      ```python
      @classmethod
      def _setup_new_variable(cls) -> None: